FisherCats/fishercat.github.io/content/authors/admin/_index.md

 ---

 # ✨
-Hi, I'm a post graduated student who pursuing master degree at Tianjin University of Technology, I'm majoring in computer vision & continual learning.
+Hi, I’m a postgraduate student who is pursuing a master's degree at Tianjin University of Technology, I'm majoring in computer vision & continual learning.
 I'll record and share my thoughts here.📝